sdc-china/IDA-doc/_posts/2018-01-02-installation-db.md

 ```

 **Execute DB Scripts**

-**Notes:** You will want to change [IDA_HOME]/sql/data-mysql.sql script so that  the organization matches your companies name.
-Please replace ‘IDA’ with your company name as outlined below.
-The default IDA login name and password is “idaAdmin”/”idaAdmin”.

 Connect to the MySQL server and switch to the **IDA** DB and execute DB scripts **schema-mysql.sql**, **data-mysql.sql** to create the database tables and populate data.
 These 2 SQL scripts can be found in the **sql** folder of IDA installation package.